 - Your charges were dismissed or you were acquitted;

 - You were given community service or probation, which you successfully completed;

 - You were placed under arrest but never charged with the offense;

 Under Illinois law, you can file for expungement after two or five years have passed from the termination of your supervision or probation; the time is contingent on the nature of the offense charged.
 For example, if you have completed community supervision, you will generally be able to seek an expungement immediately afterwards.
 However, if you are on “Qualified Probation,” you will have to wait five years from the date it was completed to seek expungement.

 Certain offenses, such as DUIs, minor traffic offenses, and sex crimes against minors, are not eligible for expungement.
 Although most felonies and criminal convictions do not qualify for expungement, there are some exceptions, such as Class 3 or 4 felonies, certain drug-related felonies under the Cannabis Control Act or Section 402 of the Controlled Substances Act, and some prostitution-related Class 4 felonies.
 We can examine your case, determine your eligibility for expungement, and provide you with an honest assessment of your situation.

 A prior arrest or conviction can cause more than mere embarrassment; it can adversely affect both your personal and professional lives.
 If your problems from the past are still following you today, you should consider an expungement.
-At Legal Defenders, our seasoned Chicago expungement attorneys can evaluate your situation and inform you of your options.
+At John D. Ioakimidis, our seasoned Chicago expungement attorneys can evaluate your situation and inform you of your options.
 We strongly believe that your past mistakes should not be a permanent barrier to future opportunities in your life.
 Our goal is to help you move on with your life.